BergQuester/v8tr.github.io/_drafts/2018-05-15-multicast-delegate-swift.md

 ---
 layout: post
-title: Delegates Composition and Multicast Delegate
+title: Multicast Delegate and Delegates Composition
-permalink: /delegates-composition-multicast-delegate/
+permalink: /multicast-delegate/
-share-img: "/img/core_data_in_swift_4_share_img.png"
+share-img: "/img/multicast_delegate_share.png"
 ---

 Delegate is among the most commonly used patterns in iOS apps.
 Although one-to-one delegation might be suitable for the majority of cases, sometimes you need to delegate to more than one object and that is where the canonical pattern begins to falter.